 One of the first meals Mom had once she was released from the hospital was a rabbit that Dad fried up for her.

 It was four years after that that both my parents learned (because of a chance meeting with one of the nurses who had assisted with my birth, but had herself moved away before Mom’s second pregnancy) that while almost all of the family was looking for Dad right after I was born, the surgeon who worked on Mom had told Evil Grandma that Mom should never try to give birth again.
 No one knows why that doctor didn’t also tell the news to Dad once Dad had been found, nor why the doctor didn’t tell Mom.
 When Evil Grandma was confronted about this news, she claimed that she figured the doctor was just overreacting.
-It was a couple of decades later when, in an angry rant about Mom, Evil Grandma let it slip that it would have been better if Mom had died after giving birth to me (and now you know another reason I call her Evil Grandma).
+It was a couple of decades later when, in an angry rant about Mom, Evil Grandma let it slip that she thought it would have been better if Mom had died after giving birth to me (and now you know another reason I call her Evil Grandma).

-Nice Grandma always told The Rabbit Story as an illustration of how much Dad loved Mom, and how excited and happy he was to become a father.
+Nice Grandma always told The Rabbit Story as an illustration of how much Dad had loved Mom, and how excited and happy he was to become a father.
 Aunt Silly and my paternal aunt usually told the story to illustrate how Dad would go overboard when it came to giving things to people he cared about.
 My paternal grandfather told the story with both a chuckle and a bit of wistfulness.
 My paternal grandmother (aka Evil Grandma) never told the story, and never seemed happy if she was in the room when someone else told it.

 Dad usually looked embarrassed if he was there when someone was telling it, and would either try to change the subject, or just leave the room.
 So far as I know, Dad only told the story once.
-To me, some years after he had divorced Mom to go marry the woman he’d been having an affair with for over six years.
+To me, some years after he had divorced Mom to go marry the woman he’d been having an affair with for years.

 I was in my early 20s.
 Mom had remarried and had moved off to Arizona.
 I had stayed in the town where I’d graduated from high school, living with my maternal grandparents while attending community college.
 We had only recently received the news that Mom was pregnant again.
 Which had a few of us worried.

 Dad didn’t call me right away after hearing about it (from my sister, who was living in the same town as he at the time).
-He waiting until he was out of state for work so he could call me without the possibility of my stepmother overhearing.
+He waited until he was out of state for work so he could call me without the possibility of my stepmother overhearing.
 He was sitting in his pickup truck on a hill somewhere in North Dakota, somehow getting one of the two-way radios in the pickup patched into the telephone network.
 It was a thing, back before cellphones were common.

-And that’s how he chose to tell me, for the first and only time, his version of the day I was born.
+And that’s how he chose to tell me, for the first and only time, his version of the story of the day I was born.
 The rabbits are barely mentioned.
 Most of the story concerns what it was like standing in the hospital hallway hearing Mom scream as if she was being brutally murdered.
 He couldn’t understand why, after learning what they had learned after my sister was born, Mom would even think about having another kid.
 “It nearly killed her!
 How can this guy think it would be a good idea to knock her up?”

 This was one of the weirdest conversations I ever had.
 Trying to explain to my Dad that Mom was an adult.
-That Mom had told me that hadn’t been trying to get pregnant.
+That Mom had told me they hadn’t been trying to get pregnant.
 That Mom had also told me that her doctor said that medical science has come a long way in that time.
 That the doctor thought Mom, at 38, seemed to be healthy enough to carry a baby to term.
 And above all else, trying to find a diplomatic way to point out that given how he had divorced her explicitly to marry someone else, he didn’t have any place to comment.

 “You don’t understand.
 Every time she was pregnant, it nearly killed her…”